Ice Bucket Challenge: 2016–2019

-2020-2024
+2020–2024

 The 2021 and 2022 annual Yonkers Ice Bucket Challenge events were dedicated to the memory of Pat Quinn, with the latter held on July 31 (in spite of the "Every August ..." slogan).
 By this point the Empire City Casino had held an Ice Bucket Challenge event every year since 2015 except 2020 on account of the COVID-19 pandemic.

-2025
+2025–present

 In 2025, a student club at the University of South Carolina revived the Ice Bucket Challenge, with many videos going viral on TikTok and Instagram.
 The MIND club (Mental Illness Needs Discussion) launched the challenge to combat mental health stigmas and advocate for suicide prevention.
 All the proceeds for this challenge go to the non-profit mental health organization Active Minds.
-As of April 23, the campaign has raised nearly $300,000 and received support from public figures such as Zach King, Peyton Manning, Scarlett Johansson, and James Charles.
+As of April 16, 2026, the campaign has raised $439,596 of a $500,000 goal.
+It has received support from public figures such as Zach King, Peyton Manning, Scarlett Johansson, and James Charles.
+In June 2026, content creator Hunter Mecum reemerged the challenge to support former NFL running back Chris Johnson, after his diagnosis with the disease.
+In July 2026, a number of professional wrestlers including multi-time women’s champion Gail Kim, revived the challenge in support of former All Elite Wrestling (AEW) wrestler Rebel.
+During the July 30, 2026 episode of AEW Collision, The Conglomeration (Orange Cassidy, Kyle O'Reilly, and Roderick Strong) participated in an ice bucket challenge and were joined by the Detroit-based hip-hop group Insane Clown Posse and Rhino who assisted in dousing the trio.